babelouest/glewlwyd/docs/WEBAUTHN.md

 If this option is unchecked, only administrator can register this scheme for every user via the administration page.

+### Allow attestations without validation certificate (less safe)

+Allow device to register to Glewlwyd without a certificate (fmt: 'none').
+Check this option could make your webauthn authentication less safe but you can accept browser of FIDO2 devices less secured.

+### Force attestation without validation certificate (much lesser safe)

+Force all registration to Glewlwyd without a certificate (attestation: 'none', so fmt returned: 'none').
+Check this option if you don't want to manage FISO2 devices chain of trust and want to accept all FIDO2 device a user wants to register.

 ### User must have a valid session to connect

 This options allows or forbid users to authenticate via webauthn if they already have a valid session.